joacand/VattenMedia/README.md

 # VattenMedia

-A desktop client for starting Twitch streams using a third party stream utility.
+A desktop client for watching Twitch streams using a third party streaming utility.

 The software is designed to be used together with `livestreamer` and the media player of your choice.